Abhishikth-Raj/devTinder/homework.md

 - Add API level validation on Patch request & Signup post api
 - Add API validation for each field.
 - Install and Valdiator lib functions

+Encryption of passwords
+- Never trust req.body
+- validate
+- encrypt the required data (passwords)
+- then save it to the DB.
+- industry standards - create helper functions in a new utils folder for these
+- create login API
+- compare passwords and throw errors if emai or password is invalid